abc-archive/jazz/README.md

 # Tune Converter

-This project is intended to convert various tune formats (xml and others) into each other.
+This project is intended to convert various tune formats (XML and others) into each other.

-This is work in progress, recent files are provided for testing purposes only.
+This is work in progress, current files are provided for testing purposes only.